-Unless otherwise indicated, where a separate standard is listed for a particular degree level/category (i.e. 'For Applied Degrees'), that standard completely replaces the main standard.

-1. Faculty and staff - The program is supported by an appropriate number of suitably qualified academic faculty and instructional staff to develop and deliver the degree program.
+- 1. Faculty and staff The program is supported by an appropriate number of suitably qualified academic faculty and instructional staff to develop and deliver the degree program.
 Faculty shall have an appropriate level of scholarly output and/or research or creative activity for the baccalaureate or graduate program involved.

-For Applied Degrees - The program is supported by an appropriate number of suitably qualified academic faculty and instructional staff to develop and deliver the degree program.
-Faculty shall maintain continuing academic and professional competence and accreditation in their discipline or field appropriate to the specific applied degree program.

-Academic policies - The program has academic policies such as those dealing with admissions, promotion and graduation requirements, mature students, credit transfer and prior learning assessment, appeals, and academic dishonesty consistent with the level of the degree program.
+For programs with an applied or professional focus, faculty shall maintain continuing academic and professional competence and accreditation in their discipline or field, as appropriate With revisions to June 2021 - 2.
+Academic policies The program has academic policies such as those dealing with admissions, promotion and graduation requirements, mature students, credit transfer and prior learning assessment, appeals, and academic dishonesty consistent with the level of the degree program.
 It has established policies and procedures that outline the process by which transfer of academic credit is awarded.

-For Applied Degrees - By definition, applied degrees must have a work-related experience component.
-Therefore, in addition to the above, the institution must have policies and procedures which define the roles of the institution, employer and student in the directed field studies component of the program and resources in place to effect these policies.
-Work placements and learning outcomes must be directly related to the practical and work experience program outcomes.
+For programs involving work integrated learning, the institution must have policies and procedures which define the roles of the institution, employer, and student in the work integrated component of the program, and resources in place to effect these policies.

+With revisions to June 2021